Stories from Our Classrooms Celebration

 Stories from Our Classrooms participants shared excerpts from their work with the group.
 Below are the pieces that have been published to date:

-- Beyond the Word Gap: Are efforts to boost kids’ vocabularies before kindergarten missing the mark? by Amy Rothschild was published in The Atlantic
+- Beyond the Word Gap: Are efforts to boost kids’ vocabularies before kindergarten missing the mark? by Amy Rothschild on The Atlantic

 - What are you: Engaging Parents of Multiracial Children in Preschool by Makai Kellogg was published on the Huffington Post